singer-io/knots/README.md

 ### Running the app

-1. From the home screen, click on `Getting Started` or on `New knot` on the upper right-hand corner.
+1. From the home screen, click on `Get Started`, or `New knot` on the upper right-hand corner.
 2. Select a tap to use from the list of available taps.
 3. Provide the configuration values required by the tap.
 4. Click on `Continue` to run the tap in Discovery mode.